unnisworld/unnisworld.github.io/_posts/20-01-08-Dijkstras-Algorithm.md

   Step 1: `Identify the cheapest Node`.

   Step 2: `Perform relaxation` on each of the neighbouring nodes of the cheapest Node.
-During the relaxation process, we check whether the path to a neighbouring node is cheaper if we go through the current cheapest node that we have picked for processing.
+During the relaxation process, we check whether the path to a neighbouring node is cheaper if we go through the current cheapest node .
 If yes, the costs_table entry is updated with the new cost.
 The parents_table is also updated to indicate that the current cheapest node is the parent of the neighbouring node under scanner.

-When you are done with the probing phase, the cost of shortest path from the starting node to all other nodes is available in costs_table.
+When you are done with the probing phase, the cost of shortest path from the starting node to all other nodes will be available in costs_table.
 Similarly, the actual shortest path from Start to Finish (or any Node) can be deduced by backtracking on the parents_table.
-I will explain how to do this later.
+You will understand it better when you see the  code where we print the shortest path.

 # Applying Dijkstra's Algorithm on the example Graph